Dirt (Alice in Chains album): Reception and legacy

 Dirt was also included in the 2005 book 1001 Albums You Must Hear Before You Die.
 In 2008, Dirt was ranked as the fifth best album released in the previous two decades by Close-Up magazine.
 In 2011, Joe Robinson of Loudwire named Dirt as one of the best metal albums of the 1990s, alongside other albums such as Megadeth's Rust in Peace and Tool's Ænima, writing "In the battle between metal and grunge, Alice in Chains are a rare band that is embraced by fans of both genres.
 The most metal of the Seattle bands, they were marketed as metal for 1990's 'Facelift,' then touted as grunge for 1992's 'Dirt.'
 The band members themselves didn't bother much with labels, they just churned out some of the finest alt-metal with classics like 'Would?,' 'Rooster' and 'Them Bones' leading their charge all the way to the headlining spot on Lollapalooza '93."
 In October 2011, the album was ranked number one on Guitar World magazine's top ten list of guitar albums of 1992, with The Offspring's Ignition in second place and Bad Religion's Generator in third place.
 In June 2017, Dirt was ranked at No. 26 on Rolling Stones list of the "100 Greatest Metal Albums of All Time".
 In April 2019, Rolling Stone ranked the album at No. 6 on its list of the "50 Greatest Grunge Albums".
 In 2024, Loudwire staff elected it as the best hard rock album of 1992.
+In 2025, Em Casalena of American Songwriter included the album in the site's list of "4 Grunge Albums That Are Way Better Than Nevermind".